 A career as a community constable with SA Police means you’ll be performing an extremely challenging yet uniquely rewarding role.
-You’ll have the opportunity to gain the respect and support of local Aboriginal and Torres Strait Islander communities and make a lasting and significant contribution to their daily lives.
+You’ll have the opportunity to gain the respect and support of local First Nations communities or diverse culture communities and make a lasting and significant contribution to their daily lives.

-Working at various urban and regional locations throughout South Australia, you’ll use your understanding of the cultural and social issues within the community to bridge the gap between Indigenous people and local policing.
+Working at various urban and regional locations throughout South Australia, you’ll use your understanding of the cultural and social issues within the community to bridge the gap between communities and local policing.

-If we offer you a role as a community constable with SA Police, you’ll undertake a three month, full-time paid training course at our academy.
+If we offer you a role as a community constable with SA Police, you’ll undertake an eighteen week, full-time, paid training course at our academy.

 Following graduation, you’ll receive a generous salary and have opportunities for growth, further development and increased responsibilities.
 After three years, you’ll be able to apply to be a senior community constable.
 We outline our salary structure for community constables below: